-Project Udaan, started in May 2016 with 40 less privileged students, aims to help poor children in 9th standard clear competitive exams like the JEE by strengthening their core concepts in Science, Math, and English.
+Project Udaan, started in May 2016 with 40 less privileged students of Std 9, aims to help poor children clear competitive exams like the JEE by strengthening their core concepts in Science, Math, and English.
 The project aims to coach bright students starting with 9th graders from government and low fee civic schools for 4 years to prepare them for these tough exams.
 Students whose parental income is below Rs.
 2.5 Lakhs per annum have been selected.
-18 girls and 22 boys form the current batch.
-Around 50% of the students belong to underserved SC and ST communities.
+11 girls and 15 boys in new batch of Std 9 and 8 girls and 13 boys in Std.
+10.

 We are aiming to take this number to 100 per year.

-GREAT Foundation has partnered with Bakliwal Social and Educational Trust(set up by IITian Vaibhav Bakliwal 2005) to build the capacities of these children who have the merit but not the means to get into institutions of national repute such as the IITs, NITs, BITS, COEP, NDA, IISER, etc. GREAT Foundation has set up a special centre to give them all the additional support they need to make it to their goal.
+GREAT Foundation has well experienced and passionate teachers to build the capacities of these children who have the merit but not the means to get into institutions of national repute such as the IITs, NITs, BITS, COEP, NDA, IISER, etc. GREAT Foundation has set up a special centre to give them all the additional support they need to make it to their goal.
 The students are also taught English to help them understand lectures and test papers now and later.

 The students are also taught English to help them understand lectures and test papers now and later.